mohan2020/w2hsite/site/content/platform/index.md

       iconcolor: "#49A078"
       feature: Two way Texting
       text: >
         Texting (SMS) has been shown repeatedly to be a very effective way of communicating with patients since it works irrespective of the kind of phone the patient has.
 Texts can be sent out based on set schedules and / or rules.
-These configuration rules can be as simple as responding with a personalized "Great job, John Appleseed" or as complex as evaluating blood pressure values and responding with an provider or nurse alert.
+These configuration rules can be as simple as responding with a personalized "Great job, John Appleseed" or as complex as evaluating blood pressure values and responding with an provider or nurse alert
     - icon: list-alt
       iconcolor: "#49A078"
       feature: Integrated Survey Management
       text: >
         In cases where more data needs to be collected where a form or a survey makes more sense - demographics, symptoms etc., the system offers that ability too.
 You can either integrate with Qualtrics or create your own surveys from scratch using the built-in survey creation and deployment tool.
-These surveys can be sent out to patients based on specific schedules and simple or complex rules.
+These surveys can be sent out to patients based on specific schedules and simple or complex rules

 deviceintegration:
   featureset: Device Integration
   header: Healthcare data is overwhelming and complex.
 We provide direct integrations into a range of devices including Electronic Health Records (EHRs) so your team can focus on innovation, efficiency, and outcomes.
-We capture remotely collected health data simply and seamlessly into our system, enabling scalable, integrated and personalized initiatives.
+We capture remotely collected health data simply and seamlessly into our system, enabling scalable, integrated and personalized initiatives
   featureicon: medkit
-  featureimage: img/various/promo3.jpg
+  featureimage: img/peng/devices.png
   blurbs:
     - icon: heartbeat
       iconcolor: "#49A078"